SimonFinney/offset/content/questions.md

 ---
 personas:
-  - title: "This is awkward.
-You're, like, totally exposed."
+  - title: "Um...
+This is awkward."
     criteria:
       - 0
       - 1
       - 2

-  - title: "But you're exposing quite a bit."
+  - title: "Yikes...
+Your data is showing."
     criteria:
       - 3
       - 4

-  - title: "Nice!
-With just a few changes, your data will be even more private."
+  - title: "Woot!
+Your security behavior is stellar."
     criteria:
       - 5
       - 6

-  - title: "Woot!
-Looks like you're keeping your data locked down."
+  - title: "Nicely done!
+There is nothing to see here."
     criteria:
       - 7
       - 8